ZEPPO: How many different ways are there to say “yes”?

 No, he didn’t have much to do because, historically, the fourth Marx Brother never had much to do, and no one was interested in changing the long-established procedures.

 So, why there was a fourth member to begin with?
 It must be remembered that even though they are revered today for their brilliant film comedies of the 1930s, their performing origins go back much further.
-They started in vaudeville as a team around 1910, and their early personas did not match what showed up on the silver screen twenty years later.
+Their vaudeville comedy act began coalescing around 1912 (as singers, they had been performing solo or as parts of other duos and trios as early as 1905 in Groucho’s case), and their early personas did not match what showed up on the silver screen twenty years later.
 Their characters were originally rooted in the ethnic stereotypes that were all the rage in vaudeville at the turn of the century.
 Groucho was the “Dutch comic” mit de German accent, Harpo played a stock character known as “Patsy Brannigan,” an Irish bumpkin or village idiot, Chico was the Italian street hustler, and the original Fourth Marx Brother, Gummo, played the Yiddish-spouting, bowler-hatted Hebrew.
 (Not much of a stretch, as the brothers were children of Jewish immigrants).

-How they got their unique names is a story that’s been told countless times, but I’ll give you the short version because it will be relevant below: During a backstage card game around 1914, a monologist (vaudeville term for stand-up comic) named Art Fisher gave them all nicknames ending in “o,” based on the popular comic strip Sherlocko the Monk.
-Julius became Groucho due to his cranky personality, Adolph (later Arthur) became Harpo due to his skill at the stringed instrument, Leonard became Chicko due to his proclivity for “chasing the chicks,” and Milton became Gummo because he happened to be wearing gumshoes (rubber overshoes to keep your real shoes dry & clean during wet weather) at the time.
+How they got their unique names is a story that’s been told countless times, but I’ll give you the short version because it will be relevant below: During a backstage card game in 1914, a monologist (vaudeville term for stand-up comic) named Art Fisher gave them all nicknames ending in “o,” based on the popular comic strip Sherlocko the Monk.
+Julius became Groucho due to his cranky personality, Arthur* became Harpo due to his skill at the stringed instrument, Leonard became Chicko due to his proclivity for “chasing the chicks,” and Milton became Gummo because he happened to be wearing gumshoes (rubber overshoes to keep your real shoes dry & clean during wet weather) at the time.
 The “k” was at some point dropped from Chico, but the pronunciation remained the same.
-(You can always spot someone with only a casual knowledge of the Marx Brothers when they refer to him as “Cheek-o.” ) They used the new monikers amongst themselves, and they would occasionally be used for their billing, but these nicknames did not become locked in as their official stage names until their act hit Broadway in the 1920s.
-By that point, even their wives had abandoned the Brothers’ birth names (spouses and close friends usually dropped the “o”s — to intimates, they were Grouch, Chick, Harp, and Zep.)
+(You can always spot someone with only a casual knowledge of the Marx Brothers when they refer to him as “Cheek-o.” ) They used the new monikers amongst themselves, but these nicknames did not become locked in as their official stage names until quite a way into their Broadway run in the mid-1920s.
+By that point, even their wives had abandoned the Brothers’ birth names (spouses and close friends usually dropped the “o”s — to intimates, they were Grouch, Chick, Harp, and Zep).

 The original characterizations evolved over time, as broad ethnic stereotypes began going out of style in stage comedy.
-Groucho dropped the German accent during World War I, and Harpo gradually realized he worked better in pantomime (but he kept the Patsy Brannigan costume, with its curly wig and ratty raincoat).
+Groucho dropped the German accent during World War I, and Harpo gradually realized he worked better in pantomime (but he kept the Patsy Brannigan costume, with its curly red wig and ratty raincoat).
 Only Chico’s Italian character survived the transformation virtually intact.
 With the Yiddish jokes dropped, Gummo ended up at loose ends with no clear character.
 He was not a particularly gifted performer, and never enjoyed being on stage anyway, so when the opportunity came to get out of the act and join the Army in 1918, he took it.
+(His volunteering also got his brothers off the hook for the WWI draft.)
 At that point, Groucho, Harpo, and Chico probably could have continued on as a trio and achieved just as much as they did with a fourth member.

 But they made their vaudeville reputation as the Four Marx Brothers, and the Four Marx Brothers they would remain, at least according to their domineering stage mother/manager Minnie Marx.
 When Gummo enlisted with a sigh of relief, the youngest of the brothers, Herbert, age seventeen, was told to drop everything, given an “o” name, and forced into the act — right into Gummo’s nothing-to-contribute role.